obuno/LXC_cICAP_ClamAV/README.md

 A few notes before you start:
 - You might use Squid as your main proxy server -- mind that the Squid ICAP integration/implementation is beyond our scope here.
 You'll find more information [here](https://wiki.squid-cache.org/ConfigExamples/ContentAdaptation/C-ICAP).
-- Obviously, you can submit to ICAP what you can read, therefore [SSL Bumping/SSL intercpetion](https://wiki.squid-cache.org/Features/SslBump) might be advised on your proxy subsystem in order to "intercept" SSL/TLS encrypted streams.
+- Obviously, you can submit to ICAP what you can read & see, therefore [SSL Bumping/SSL intercpetion](https://wiki.squid-cache.org/Features/SslBump) might be advised on your proxy subsystem in order to "intercept" SSL/TLS encrypted streams.

 ## Proxmox PVE container creation:
 ### Download/Get the latest Alpine LXC template